EchoXen Review: Does It Work? 90-Day Results

 This is where EchoXen gets fascinating.
 Tinnitus isn’t just about your ears—it’s about your brain misinterpreting signals.
 The formula includes neuroactive ingredients aimed at this mind-body loop:

-- Ashwagandha: This trendy adaptogen can lower cortisol, which is great… if stress is your main trigger.
+Trendy adaptogen.
+Can lower cortisol—great if stress is your main trigger.

-- L-Tyrosine: Used by the military to maintain focus under stress.
-Could it help your brain filter out phantom noises?
+Used by the military for focus.
+Could it help filter phantom noises?
 Maybe.

-- Piperine: Black pepper’s secret weapon, shown to boost nutrient absorption by up to 2000%.
-Clever inclusion.
+Black pepper’s secret.
+Boosts nutrient absorption by up to 2000%.
+Clever.

 The brain-targeting approach is smart—in theory.
 But here’s the catch: Everyone’s tinnitus is different.
 If yours is caused by hearing damage, will calming your nervous system help?
 Possibly.
 If it’s from a medication side effect?
 Maybe not.
 It’s a shotgun approach to a problem that might need a sniper rifle.